Last Updated on June 13, 2019 by cryptocreed

 AntPool: Antpool is managed from China and it operates by Bitmain.
 Antpool offers PPLNS(0%) and PPS (2.5%) models.
 The fee is not disclosed by Antpool.
 There is no minimum payout but users at least must have 0.001 BTC and payment proceed daily.
 Antpool offers 2fA, wallet locks, and email alerts for security measures.

 Slush: SlushPool is covering 9% of the market share.
 Slush Pool is the first Bitcoin mining pool that launched in the year 2010.
 Slushpool is run by Satoshi Labs.
 The fee is 2%.
-Minimum balance required to withdraw us 0.0002 BTC.
+The minimum balance required to withdraw is 0.0002 BTC.

 Slush Pool uses 2FA, wallet address lock along with read-only login token for security.

 BTC.top: Operates from China.
 This is the private mining pool hence you can’t join.